defund12/defund12.org/_emails/austin.md

   We join in solidarity with the freedom fighters in Minneapolis, Louisville, and across the United States.
 And we call for the end to police terror.

   Sincerely,
-  The People of Houston, TX
+  The People of Austin, TX
   [NAME]
   [PHONE_NUMBER]
   [EMAIL]